Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Alabama Stats and Trends

-- In Alabama's 13 games this year, it has seven wins against the spread.

-- The Crimson Tide are 6-5 ATS when favored by 13.5 points or more this season.
+- The Crimson Tide have an against the spread record of 6-5 in their 11 games when favored by 13.5 points or more so far this season.

-- Alabama has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Alabama's games this year have gone over the total in five out of 12 opportunities (41.7%).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.